RubixML/ML/README.md

 ```

 ### SELU
-Scaled Exponential Linear Unit is a self-normalizing activation function based on [ELU](#elu).
+Scaled Exponential Linear Unit is a *self-normalizing* activation function based on the [ELU](#elu) activation function.

 ##### Rectifier